msampathkumar/datadriven/Project Submission Experiment.md

 Post data engineering stage, we have the algorithm testing to see which model is more generic and works well.
 So we have selection GBT as Random Forest was having huge train-test score differences and KNN model was also giving good results but again test-train score were ~8% while GBT last only 1% difference.

-Post Algorithms selection, we explored more algorithms to improve the speed of processing and further fine tune data with feature selections as GBT Trees work by boosting meathod(adds trees one after another checking the improvement), it was slow.
+Post Algorithms selection, we explored more algorithms to improve the speed of processing and further fine tune data with feature selections as GBT Trees work by boosting method(adds trees one after another checking the improvement), it was slow.
 Later we found Xgboost which is extreme gradient boosting, for scalable and portable model.
 With features selection algorithms like Variance Threshold check, Chi2 Best K Features selection and fine tuning, we generated a good cross validation score of around .789 which 3~4% more than normal GBT/XGB  score.

 ### Improvement